rbhouck32/rbhouck32/README.md

-- 🌱 I’m currently learning ... full-stack web development with Lambda School.
-Primarily focused on my professional development(ie. Resume, Portfolio, LinkedIn etc.)
+- 🌱 I’m currently a Front End Application developer for Qwickly Inc. Located in Cleveland, Ohio
-- 👯 I’m looking to collaborate on ... fun and engaging projects that can better my overall understanding of computer programming concepts.
+- 🚗 My Interests include ...
+Fishing, Hiking, Camping, Tinkering with my car, CSS Animation, and Responsive Web Design.
-- 🤔 I’m looking for help with ...
-REACT
+- 👯 I’m looking to collaborate on ... fun and engaging projects that need creative accessible Front-End Development.
 - 💬 Ask me about ...
 Cooking!
 I am a former chef!
 Want some meal ideas?
 I got you covered.
 - 📫 How to reach me: ...@rbhouck32, <a href="https://www.linkedin.com/in/robbhouck/">LinkedIn</a>
 - ⚡ Fun fact: In Russia, Slapping is a sport.